 Skip to main content

-What's the difference between SSD and HDD storage
+What's the difference between SSD and HDD storage?

-Risk: Low ⏱ 5-10 minutes to read Beginner
+Risk: Low ⏱ 5 minutes Beginner

-No step-by-step guide available for this issue yet — book a technician directly.
+No step-by-step guide available for this issue yet.
+Book a technician directly.

 Can't fix it yourself?

 Most issues are resolved remotely in 15 minutes.
-Weekend appointments only — no parts, no in-home visit needed.
+Weekend appointments only, no parts, no in-home visit needed.